Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 Kotlin includes a special *dynamic* type, which is a flexible type $(\texttt{kotlin.Nothing}..\texttt{kotlin.Any?})$.
 By definition, this type represents *any* possible Kotlin type, and may be used to support interoperability with dynamically typed libraries, platforms or languages.

+TODO(We should reconsider defining `dynamic` as a flexible type, cause it doesn't behave like one in many situations)

 ##### Platform types

 The main use cases for flexible types are *platform types* --- types which the Kotlin compiler uses, when interoperating with code written for another platform (e.g., Java).